comet-dev/CometJS/README.md

 To test if your app is valid, use: ```comet test <app>```
 > Note: CometJS is still in development!

-CometJS is simply front-end desktop development, user interaction in all (Comet's UI), and precise back-end desktop development, with plugins and apis working coherently, in order to keep the easy workflow.
+CometJS is simply front-end desktop development, user interaction in all (Comet's UI), and precise back-end desktop development, with plugins and apis working coherently in pure javascript in order to keep the easy workflow.

 ## Downloads